ryanaslett/drupalcicontrib/CONTRIBUTING.md

 DrupalCI can gather a build.yml file in one of three ways:

-`./drupalci run simpletest` -&gt; if the argument after ‘run’ does not end in .yml, drupalci will look in the /build_definitions folder for a file of the same name, in this case it will use the ‘simpletest.yml’ build definition.
+`./drupalci run simpletest` -> if the argument after ‘run’ does not end in .yml, drupalci will look in the /build_definitions folder for a file of the same name, in this case it will use the ‘simpletest.yml’ build definition.

-`./drupalci run ./build.yml` -&gt; if the argument after ‘run’ is a path to a .yml file, drupalci will use that file directly as its build definition.
+`./drupalci run ./build.yml` -> if the argument after ‘run’ is a path to a .yml file, drupalci will use that file directly as its build definition.

 `./drupalci run
 https://dispatcher.drupalci.org/job/default/101/artifact/jenkins-default-101/artifacts/build.jenkins-default-101.yml`
--&gt; if the argument after ‘run’ is a url to a .yml file, for example on the dispatcher, then drupalci will retrieve that file and use it for the build definition.
+-> if the argument after ‘run’ is a url to a .yml file, for example on the dispatcher, then drupalci will retrieve that file and use it for the build definition.